-I am a Teaching Fellow in the Digital Humanities Department in King’s College, London where I lecture and teach seminars on the Digital Asset and Media Management Master’s programme.
+I am a Lecturer in the Digital Humanities Department, King’s College, London where I lecture on the Digital Asset and Media Management Master’s programme.

 I hold a PhD from Imperial College Business School in London where my research investigated how organisations operating in the cultural sector (e.g. orchestras, opera companies, museums etc.) are adapting digital strategies in response to digital innovation and changing stakeholder expectations.